 Planning a Tool Shed and Getting Organized

-For me, I had to separate sentimental old favourites from newer, more efficient items.
+For me, I had to separate sentimental old favorites from newer, more efficient items.
 You just want the truly useful, functional stuff to take up prime real estate in the tool shed.

 This created three piles:

-3 Old favourites that look cool but don’t work well.
+- Old favorites that look cool but don’t work well.
 Hello, garden art.

 Groups 2 and 3 were set aside (for future projects) and I sorted Group 1 for the shed.

 It really helped to lay out all the keepers on the floor in logical groups (pruning, cutting, digging, tagging….) to get an idea of what the shed needed to accommodate.

 I decided the shed would just be for hand tools, plant tags, gloves, and other small items.
 The lawn mowers and flower pots are kept elsewhere.

 The worst is building something nice and then finding that it really isn’t functional or your stuff doesn’t fit nicely, so it really pays to plan it out ahead.